pinguo-zhanglu/imixs-workflow/README.md

-# imixs-microservice
+# imixs-workflow

-The image imixs/microservice provides a container to run Imixs-Workflow as a microservice on the wildfly application server.
+The image imixs/workflow provides a container to run Imixs-Workflow as a microservice on the Wildfly application server.
 The image provides the following managed volume mount points:

 * /opt/wildfly/standalone/configuration/